HelleBenjamin/Sandboxia2D/README.md

 - `openal-soft-devel` (for audio)
 - `libsndfile-devel` (for audio)

 You can install these via your package manager.
+Windows has the required packages already in `lib` folder.

 ### Windows
 - Visual Studio 2022